 Chapters include: Preparing the Home for a Toddler Invasion, Communicating with Your Toddler, Feeding a Toddler, Socializing Your Toddler, Grooming Your Toddler, Venturing into Public with a Toddler, Documenting Your Life with a Toddler, Vacationing with a Toddler, Toddler Entertainment and Birthdays, Surviving Bedtime and Potty Training, Technology and the Toddler, and Parental Self-Preservation.

 Mike Spohr is an editor at BuzzFeed, where he runs the Parents and Family vertical.
 He is notorious for his love of Diet Coke, the Beatles, and the San Francisco Giants, but loves his wife, kids, and dog even more.
-You can read blog posts by him at www.thespohrsaremultiplying.com.
-Mike's BuzzFeed posts can be found at www.buzzfeed.com/mikespohr.
-Follow Mike on twitter: mobile.twitter.com/newbornidentity.
+Follow him on Twitter @TheNewBornIdenity

 Heather Spohr started blogging on a whim back in 2002.
 She's since blogged through cross-country moves, job changes, pregnancy, loss, and all the other things life has thrown at her.
 Heather has worked in the A and R department at a major record label and in sales for a professional baseball team, but now she's a writer and Los Angeles Editor at Mommy Nearest (www.mommynearest.com).
 She works when her kids are sleeping, which usually means about five hours of sleep a night.
 Somehow, it works.
 Heather is also a contributor at FM in the AM (fmintheam.tv), a featured panelist for Momversation (www.momversation.com), and has a column over at Babble (www.babble.com).